pen-lang/pen/doc/src/references/standard-packages/os.md

 #### `Context`

-It is a context of the operating system.
-It must be passed to functions in this module.
+It is a context of an operating system.

 ```pen
 type Context { ... }